 Recently I met with a couple to discuss their wedding day and for them to possibly book my services.
 They told me of the type of wedding they were looking for, the type of atmosphere they wanted to create if possible, the things they’d seen at friends weddings that they really liked and also the things they’d seen they didn’t like at all.
 After listening to what they wanted I explained how I might be able to help, and the way I work and some of the services I offer.
 We went through the timeline they’d prepared and I was able to offer them a few suggestions on the timings and a few other things.
 At the end of the meeting I gave them a quote for how much it would cost and left it with them to discuss.

-The following day they called me back to say they were really excited to use me and loved the sound of some of the services I’d offered and wanted to book.
-We then chatted a little further, and the bride-to-be mentioned that they’d previously spoken with another DJ who had told them that he was “The Best Wedding DJ!” and was quite unequivocal in stating that, yet he wasn’t interested in meeting with them or finding out more about their day and what they wanted etc., which was one of the reasons they decided not to book him.
+The following day they called me back to say they were really excited to use me and loved the sound of some services I’d offered and wanted to book.
+We then chatted a little further, and the bride-to-be mentioned that they’d previously spoken with another DJ who had told them he was “The Best Wedding DJ!” and was quite unequivocal in stating that, yet he wasn’t interested in meeting with them or finding out more about their day and what they wanted etc., which was one reason they decided not to book him.

 Later on I was thinking about the statement the DJ had made, that he was “The Best Wedding DJ”!
 It seems such an absurd statement to make for so many reasons.

-Even if you did view a DJ working, if the age group at that particular wedding was quite young, you’d have no idea how good/bad the DJ might be with a much older crowd for example, which then means you’d need to view a DJ quite a few times to truly have a good measure of their ability.
+Even if you viewed a DJ working, if the age group at that wedding was quite young, you’d have no idea how good/bad the DJ might be with a much older crowd for example, which then means you’d need to view a DJ quite a few times to truly have a good measure of their ability.

 Some people prefer a DJ that has a great personality and makes humorous comments on the microphone, others hate that, so should the DJ talk a lot, not much, not at all?

-Some like a DJ that is an expert mixer and can give the wedding a real club vibe, others have no interest in whether the DJ can do that or not.
+Some like a DJ that is an expert mixer and can give the wedding a real club vibe, others have no interest in whether or not the DJ can do that.

 Many people can’t stand cheesy music and prefer not to hear too much at a wedding, yet there are just as many people with the opposite view and who love to hear cheesy music at weddings.